 Cincinnati Fitness & Boxing Club

-The Cincinnati Fitness & Boxing Club provides a shining example of a community-driven boxing initiative.
-Their high school boxing team has gained regional attention for its inclusive, empowering approach to youth development.
+The Cincinnati Fitness & Boxing Club is a standout example of a community-driven high school boxing initiative.
+Their team has gained regional recognition for its inclusive and empowering approach to youth development.
+Students benefit from mentorship by seasoned professionals, academic support, and access to regular sparring and competition.

 Leo High School Chicago